William Bullock (collector): Life

+In 1821 Bullock and his namesake son collected specimens from northern Scandinavia, hiring also a Saami family and their reindeer which they exhibited in 1822 at the Egyptian hall.
+It had a panoramic backdrop painted and a with two huts made of reindeer skins.
+The reindeer were held in a pen and the public could touch them.

-In 1822 Bullock went to Mexico where he became involved in silver mine speculation.
+In 1822, Bullock went to Mexico where he became involved in silver mine speculation.
 He brought back many artefacts and specimens which formed a new exhibition in the Egyptian Hall.
-A second visit to Mexico, and to the United States, took place in 1827.
+On his return from Mexico he wrote Six months in Mexico (1824).
+He made a second visit to Mexico along with his son William, and to the United States in 1827.
 Bullock bought land on the bank of the Ohio River from Thomas D. Carneal where he proposed to build a utopian community named Hygeia (a Greek word meaning health) laid out by John Buonarotti Papworth.
 The speculation was not a success, although some people, including Frances Trollope, took part; Bullock sold the land to Israel Ludlow, Jr. in 1846.

 Bullock was back in London by 1843 and died there at 14 Harley Terrace, Chelsea.
-He was buried at St Mary's Church, Chelsea, on 16 March 1849.
+He was buried in a now lost vault at St Mary's Church, Chelsea, on 16 March 1849.
+Bullock's first wife died in 1801 and they had a son William and daughter Anne Elizabeth (born 1800).

-Bullock was a fellow of the Linnean, Horticultural, Geological, Wernerian, and other learned societies, and published several pamphlets on natural history.
+Bullock was elected a fellow of the Linnean in 1810 despite opposition from William E. Leach who considered him more of a showman than a naturalist.
+He also became a fellow of the Horticultural, Geological, Wernerian, and other learned societies, and published several pamphlets on natural history.